Kerikeri Airport

-Kerikeri Airport (IATA: KKE, ICAO: NZKK), also known as Bay of Islands Airport, is an airport at Kerikeri, New Zealand.
-It is about a three-hour drive from Auckland and a 45-minute flight from Auckland Airport.
+Kerikeri Airport (IATA: KKE, ICAO: NZKK), also known as Bay of Islands Airport, is an airport near Kerikeri, New Zealand.
+It is a ten-minute drive from Kerikeri and a 50-minute flight to or from Auckland Airport.

 History

 The airport was initially a grass airstrip created in the early 1930s or possibly earlier.
 During World War II the airport was taken over by the Defence Department for Royal New Zealand Air Force training.
 After the war ended it was once again run by local government.